 Precision depends on scale and is relative to the manufacturing process employed, but the underlying concept pervades every aspect of Precision Micro’s business in its quest to meet or better specified tolerances.
 The fact that Precision Micro enjoys favoured supplier status with manufacturers of measuring equipment, microfluidic devices and photonics equipment, is testament to the company’s ability to meet these precision requirements.

 The highly competitive nature of many modern markets dictates that new developments should be progressed quickly if they are to succeed.
 To meet this requirement, Precision Micro utilises manufacturing technologies that depend on digital and modular tooling, enabling prototype parts to be produced in hours and modified in equally short time frames, yet remain commercially viable in volume production.

 With most manufacturing technologies, complexity is commensurate with cost.
 Not so with Precision Micro.
-The company utilises manufacturing technologies that can produce the most complex of shape… shapes so complex that they could not be achieved by conventional machining methods… shapes produced at no extra cost to the customer.
+The company utilises technologies that can produce the most complex of shapes… shapes so complex that they could not be achieved by conventional machining methods… shapes produced at no extra cost to the customer.